-So I’ve decided that in 2020, I’m going to read everything Nora Roberts has written.
+So I’ve decided that in 2020, I’m going to do the Nora Roberts Challenge and read everything Nora Roberts has written.
 I’m a major fan of her books – I like her writing style, the storylines, and how while romance is present, it’s not always the focus of the book.
 I’ve read a lot of her books, but with over 200 written, I know I’ve missed a number of them, so I’m going to read or reread everything – I have a list to be sure – and document it here.
 If you want to do it with me, let me know!

 The Irish Born Trilogy